Throughout Southwest Florida, more than 65% of all public-school aged students are eligible for free or reduced lunches.

 In-School Pantry Program

-Our In-School Pantry program follows an evidence-based system that alleviates child hunger through food distribution at carefully selected schools.
-This nationally acclaimed food distribution model, taken by Feeding America, is designed to provide an accessible source of food assistance to students and their families in need.
-By locating pantries inside schools, students and their families have easier access to food assistance and feel more comfortable accessing food assistance in this manner.
+Our In-School Pantry Program follows an evidence-based system that alleviates child hunger through food distribution at carefully selected schools.
+This nationally acclaimed food distribution model, taken by Feeding America, is designed to provide an accessible source of food assistance to students and their families who are hungry.
+By locating pantries inside schools, students and their families have easier access to food assistance and feel more comfortable acquiring food assistance in this manner due to familiarity with the site locations.

 Harry’s Helpings